SDCoulter/formula1/README.md

-# formula1
+# Formula 1 Flask Application

-Formula 1 web app repo.
+Begin working on a Formula 1 data analysis application built using Flask.